learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 `ImageState` is an enumeration that doesn't yet exist.
 Create an enum with two cases: `filtered` and `unfiltered`.
 Since any new `Flatigram` we create won't have been filtered yet, go back to the `Flatigram` class and set the default value of `state` to `unfiltered`.

-### Setting up the `ImageViewController`
+### Set up the `ImageViewController`

 Cool, you've got your custom class set up.
 Now let's go back to the `ImageViewController` where you should add a new property called `flatigram` that has a default value of `Flatigram()`.
 But nothing is happening to the image yet.
 Let's fix that by performing some actions when the `filterButton` is tapped.

 First, to keep your code clean, create an extension for the `ImageViewController` at the bottom of this file.
 In this extension, add a function called `filterImage(with:)` that takes a completion block as its only argument.
 This completion block should accept a `Bool` and return nothing.
-Call `filterImage(with)` from `filterButtonTapped`, which has already been set up for you.
+Call `filterImage(with)` from `filterButtonTapped(_:)`, which has already been set up for you.

-Inside `filterImage(with:)`, you should now call on the special function called `filter(with:)` that was added in the `UIImage` extension.
+Inside `filterImage(with:)`, you should call on `filter(with:)`, which was added in the `UIImage` extension.
 This function takes in a `String` — the name of the `CIFilter` to be applied to the image — and returns a filtered `UIImage`.
 As you can see in the `filtersToApply` property on `ImageViewController`, there are three filters which will need to be applied to the `flatirgram` image.
-Try to apply all these filters and see what happens.
+Try to apply all these filters with a `for` loop and see what happens.

 [Waiting](https://media.giphy.com/media/3o7TKxOhkp8gO0LXMI/giphy.gif)